Skip to main content Skip to footer

 Encountering a tick is as easy as brushing against bushes or long grass in a tick-infested area.
 Ticks are members of the arachnid family and are unable to jump or fly.
 They survive by attaching themselves to mammals and birds and feeding on their blood.
 Ticks thrive in wooded, brushy areas with undergrowth and significant leaf litter that keep the ground damp.
 Most ticks are about three to five millimeters in length but can expand significantly in size after feeding.

-Found a Tick?
+Bitten by a Tick?

 Ticks and Lyme Disease